 Amz.tools is a toolset that supports Amazon Seller on a day-to-day basis with all its minor and major challenges.
 I’ve been part of a very small development team that bootstraped the platform until it was acquired by AMZSCALE in 2022.
-I’m now the lead frontend developer with a strong focus on scaling the platform.
+I was the lead frontend developer with a strong focus on scaling the platform.

 A calculator for runners